-Adjusting to remote work might have been tough at first.
+Adjusting to remote work and getting your remote team up and running might have been tough at first.
 But with the technology available to most law firms, the shift has hopefully been little more than a hiccup for you.
 If it caused a lot of stress, however, you’re probably due for a tech makeover.

 Using Tech to Support a Collaborative Culture